 This technique is required for extensive defects in which other treatments have failed.

 For this, chondrocytes or cartilage cells are arthroscopically harvested and cultured in a cell culture lab for 2-3 weeks.
 Cultured cells are injected into the defect, which is covered with a periosteal flap.

 Sandwich technique refers to the removal of sclerotic bone, bone grafting and autologous chondrocyte transplantation.

 Following arthroscopic subchondral drilling, the affected joint is immobilized until radiological signs of healing are evident.

 Then the patient is put on a range of motion exercises.

 A similar rehabilitation protocol should be used after fixation with bone pegs.

 Following all other surgeries, immobilization is not necessary.
 Continuous passive motion is administered for 48 hours.
 Rehabilitation exercises are begun after 48 hours and are continued for 8 weeks.
 Weight-bearing is gradually introduced into and progressed to full weight bearing by 6-8 weeks.

-Adult ankle osteochondritis dissecans, respond better with when surgical intervention.
+Adult osteochondritis dissecans, respond better with when surgical intervention.